Fslippe/master_project/docs/plan.md

 - Remove overlapping patches with high viewing angles
   - Solution use less than 50deg zenith
   - Problem - still double distance in outer regions than in inner ones
+- Train model where high viewing angles are removed

 - Extract patches of interest and use for further analysis and training.
   - Use whole pictures or just parts of them for training. - Understand difference or just region of interest.